 Hello, I’m the founder of Holyvity, and have a passion for helping people encounter God and deepen their faith.
 I started my faith journey over twenty years ago when I discovered the teachings of Jesus through my Gideon’s New Testament.
 I found a Methodist church and after having my heart ‘strangely warmed’ responded to God’s call to serve others through music and preaching.

 I graduated from Birmingham University with a BA in Theology and became an accredited Local Preacher in 2009.
 I worked in education for fifteen years, including ten years as a senior leader, where I was deputy headteacher of a primary school and assistant headteacher of a secondary school.
 During this time, I also completed an MEd in Leadership and Management.
 I continue to take an active role in education as vice-chair of a school governing body.

 I’m passionate about the church being inclusive and justice-seeking and was national coordinator of Outcome, which for many years was the LGBTQ+ organisation in Methodism.
 I’ve also penned a few hymns, including Thanks for friends who keep on loving (Singing the Faith, 619).

-I’m part of the core leadership at Inclusive Gathering Birmingham, where I lead the band and take a keen interest in worship and queer spirituality.
-I currently work for the Methodist Church* where I support lay ministries and chaplaincy.
+I’m part of the family at Inclusive Gathering Birmingham and currently work for the Methodist Church* where I support lay ministries and chaplaincy.

-I’m currently enrolled on the DTh at Roehampton University, exploring John Wesley’s spirituality and his model of small accountability groups, and how that might help shape a queer spirituality of ‘watching over one another in love’ and the discovery of queer joy.
+I’m currently enrolled on the DTh at Roehampton University, exploring Wesleyan spirituality and the model of small accountability groups, and how that might help shape a queer spirituality of ‘watching over one another in love’ and the discovery of queer joy.